-We support proposals for enhanced cemetery provision to meet identifed needs within our locality areas of Irvine, Kilwinning, Arran, North Coast, Three Towns and Garnock Valley.
+Proposals for additional cemetery provision to meet identified needs within our locality areas of Irvine, Kilwinning, Arran, North Coast, Three Towns and Garnock Valley will be supported where unacceptable environmental and amenity impacts are avoided.
+Groundwater assessments may be required to support proposals with mitigation measures identified and agreed where necessary.